mkdocs/mkdocs/docs/index.md

 ## Getting help

-To get help with MkDocs, please use the [GitHub discussions], [GitHub issues] or the MkDocs IRC channel `#mkdocs` on freenode.
+To get help with MkDocs, please use the [GitHub discussions] or [GitHub issues].

 [deploy]: user-guide/deploying-your-docs/
 [mkdocs]: user-guide/styling-your-docs/#mkdocs